emckiernan/emg-book/chapter-02/chapter-2.md

 ### Study questions and exercises:

-* How do the recordings differ when we look at intermittent versus sustained muscle contractions?
+- How do the recordings differ when we look at intermittent versus sustained muscle contractions?
-* Which features of the EMG recording change as the subject increases the force of contraction, and how?
+- Which features of the EMG recording change as the subject increases the force of contraction, and how?
 In other words, how might we quantify motor unit recruitment?
-* What other exercises could you carry out while recording from the bicep muscle, and how would you expect the EMG recordings to look?
+- What other exercises could you carry out while recording from the biceps muscle, and how would you expect the EMG recordings to look?
-* If you have recording equipment available, record from your own bicep muscle and then extract and graph your data.
+- If you have recording equipment available, record from your own biceps muscle and then extract and graph your data.

-### Tricep muscle
+### Triceps muscle

-The following recording was made from the tricep muscle while the subject performed tricep dips.
+The following recording was made from the triceps muscle while the subject performed triceps dips.

 ```python